AidosKuneen/aidos-node-v1/README.md

 Creating an executable build generates an executable jar package called "ari-${release-version}.jar" in the root directory of the project.

-* To execute:
+## How To Execute

 `java -jar ari-${version}.jar [{-r,--receiver-port} 14265] [{-p,--peer-discovery}] [{-w,--remote-wallet}] [{-l,--local} ipv4/ipv6][{-c,--enabled-cors} *] [{-d,--debug}] [{-e,--experimental}]`

-The following argument is mandatory to start a Node:
+* The following argument is mandatory to start a Node:
-`-r or --receiver-port define the Mesh port`
+`-r` or `--receiver-port` define the Mesh port

-Also you have to either select
+* Also you have to either select
-`-p or --peer-discovery enables the API for remote access (will only enable commands that are necessary for peer discovery)`
+`-p` or `--peer-discovery` enables the API for remote access (will only enable commands that are necessary for peer discovery)`
 OR
-`-w or --remote-wallet enable the node for remote access and limit the API to commands that are needed for enabling light wallet access (including peer discovery)`
-to enable and get access to peer discovery.
+`-w` or `--remote-wallet` enable the node for remote access and limit the API to commands that are needed for enabling light wallet access (including peer discovery)` to enable and get access to peer discovery.

 The API runs on port 14266 by default.

 The following parameters are optional:

-`-l or --local ipv4/ipv6 , to select which ip address the node should be reachable on.
+* `-l or --local ipv4/ipv6` , to select which ip address the node should be reachable on.
 Without this argument the ip address is selected automatically.
-This parameter is mostly helpful if you have multiple interfaces or if you want to run a node on DS-Lite to specify your ipv6`
+This parameter is mostly helpful if you have multiple interfaces or if you want to run a node on DS-Lite to specify your ipv6

-`-c or --enabled-cors enable the API cross origin filter: cors domain defined between ''`
+* `-c` or `--enabled-cors` enable the API cross origin filter: cors domain defined between ''

-`-d or --debug prints on the standard output, more debug informations`
+* `-d` or `--debug` prints on the standard output, more debug informations

-`-e or --experimental activates experimental features.`
+* `-e` or `--experimental activates experimental features.

-`-h prints the usage`
+* `-h` prints the usage

 For instance a valid call would be: